Is It a Common Cold or Allergies?

 - Drinking plenty of fluids

 Although cold and nasal allergy symptoms are rarely serious, they can sometimes lead to other problems.
-For instance, both colds and allergies can lead to sinus infections.
-Colds may also lead to a middle ear infection.
+For instance, both colds and allergies can lead to sinus infections and a middle ear infection.
 If you think you might have allergies -- or your cold symptoms seem severe or are not getting better -- see your doctor.